SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 ``unpackaged/post``: Configuration After Package Install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Projects often include metadata that is genuinely part of the application, but either cannot be delivered as part of a managed package for operational reasons.
-This metadata must be deployed *after* the project's own code and metadata are deployed first and the org is configured.
+Projects often include metadata that is genuinely part of the application, but cannot be delivered as part of a managed package for operational reasons.
+This metadata must be deployed *after* the package's own code and metadata are deployed first and the org is configured.

-    Example: A product that wishes to deliver ``TopicsForObjects`` metadata cannot do so as part of a managed package because that type of metadata is not packageable.
+    Example: A product can't deliver ``TopicsForObjects`` metadata as part of a managed package because that type of metadata is't packageable. ``unpackaged/post`` is the home for this kind of metadata, which is stored in subdirectories such as ``unpackaged/post/first``.

 .. note:: To learn more about which components are packageable, see the `Metadata Coverage Report <https://mdcoverage.secure.force.com/docs/metadata-coverage>`_.

-..

-    ``unpackaged/post`` is the home for this kind of metadata, which is stored in subdirectories such as ``unpackaged/post/first``.

 CumulusCI's standard flows that build orgs, such as ``dev_org`` and ``install_prod``, always deploy metadata bundles found in ``unpackaged/post``, making it a full-fledged part of the application.
 It's also easy to include ``unpackaged/post`` metadata in customer-facing installers run via MetaDeploy.